Skip to main content

 Datasources vs Actions: What's the Difference?

-Understanding the distinction between datasources and Actions is crucial for properly setting up any shared agent:
+Understanding the distinction between datasources and Actions is crucial for properly using any shared agent:

 Datasources (Often Shared):